 May 19, 2023

-Why Women Fail to Do Cruzada
+Why Women Fail to Do the Cruzada

-Students with good sense of equilibrium can quickly get used to crossing their left leg in front of their right leg when the man walks on their right, while those with a weak sense of equilibrium are less sensitive to changes in body position in relation to their partner, thus often fail to do cruzada.
-For such women, practicing salida helps to get them into the habit of doing cruzada when the man walks on their right.
+Students with a good sense of equilibrium can quickly adapt to crossing their left leg in front of their right when the man walks on their right, whereas those with a weaker sense of equilibrium are less sensitive to changes in body position, and thus often fail to perform the cruzada.
+For such women, practicing salida helps them develop the habit of executing the cruzada when the man walks on their right.

 March 18, 2023